PanPeryskop/TSR/README.md

 # Traffic sign recognition and text-to-speech system

 This project is a Traffic sign recognition and text-to-speech system based on machine learning.
-It consists of several main components:

 ## Traffic Sign Recognition